88lexd/website-astro/infra/charts/observability/victoria-logs-cluster/README.md

 # VictoriaLogs Cluster - Chart
+Argo CD is used for installing this chart.

-As all deployments are handled through ArgoCD, this directory only contains the `values.yaml` that ArgoCD Application will use to manage the deployment.
+This directory only contains the `values.yaml` required to be passed into the chart.

 ## Initial Setup
 For fast feedback loop, the initial setup is performed locally by using the following: